-- results of direct rapid molecular tests on specimens if findings are unexpected. - clinically important identification or drug susceptibility test results (e.g. primary resistance to first line drugs; acquired new resistance; unexpected mycobacterial species). - new positive cultures from smear negative specimen/blood.
+- results of direct rapid molecular tests on specimens if findings are unexpected. - clinically important identification or drug susceptibility test results (e.g. primary resistance to first line drugs; acquired new resistance; unexpected mycobacterial species). - new positive cultures from sterile sites or precious samples.

-Emailing of reports to secure nhs.net accounts is set up already for all Scottish user laboratories.
+Emailing of reports to secure nhs.net or nhs.scot accounts is set up already for all Scottish user laboratories.
 In these instances no written report is sent out.
 We can set this up if you have such a secure laboratory address to automatically email each time there is an updated report.
-Please contact Mike Smith or Mori Robertson in the first instance if you wish to use this means of reporting.
+Please contact Mori Robertson in the first instance if you wish to use this means of reporting.

-Authority For Issue: Benjamin Moore Page 18 of 24 Document printed from Q-pulse 16/1 10/2023 09:28:00 by benjamin.moore
+Authority For Issue: Benjamin Moore Page 18 of 24 Document printed from Q-pulse 01/01 /0001 00:00:00 by Nadine Wilkinson